tmizuguc/flutter_ble_app/README.md

-this repository is totally based on the greate ESP32_Flutter_JoyPad repository(https://github.com/0015/IdeasNProjects/tree/master/ESP32_Flutter_JoyPad).
+This repository is almost totally based on the amazing repository by 0015(https://github.com/0015/IdeasNProjects/tree/master/ESP32_Flutter_JoyPad).